Essential Signatures and Monomial Bases for $B_n$ and $D_n$: Introduction

 $ $ $\lambda$ is called the \emph{highest weight} of $\sigma$, the eigenweight $\lambda-\sum p_i\alpha_i$ of the vector $v(\sigma)$ is called the \emph{weight} of $\sigma$, and the numbers $(p_1,\ldots,p_N)$ are called the \emph{exponents} of $\sigma$.
 Thus we have defined a vector in $V(\lambda)$ for every signature with highest weight $\lambda$.
 The vectors ${v}(\sigma)$ generate $V(\lambda)$, but they are linearly dependent.
 Our goal is to select a basis of $V(\lambda)$ from the set of all vectors ${v}(\sigma)$.

-Now we explain an approach to solving the problem.
+Now we explain an approach to solving this problem.
 To this end, we need to equip the set of signatures with an order.
 Let $\omega_1, \ldots, \omega_n$ be the fundamental weights and let

 First we compare the tuples $(k_1,\ldots,k_n)$ and $(k_1',\ldots,k_n')$ by using the degree lexicographic order and put $\sigma<\sigma'$ if $(k_1,\ldots,k_n)<(k'_1,\ldots,k'_n)$.
 If $\lambda=\lambda'$, then we compare the tuples $(p_1,\ldots, p_N)$ and $(p'_1,\ldots, p'_N)$ by using a fixed monomial order on $\mathbb{Z}_{\ge0}^{N}$.